-If the request does not include the apiRoot of a selected NF service instance, or if the SCP needs to reselect a different NF service instance, the SCP shall select an NF Service instance using the NF Set ID or NF Service Set ID received in the "nf-disc-factors" query parameter.
+If the request does not include the apiRoot of a selected NF service instance, or if the SCP needs to reselect a different NF service instance, the SCP shall select an NF Service instance using the NF Set ID or NF Service Set ID received in the corresponding "3gpp-Sbi-Discovery-factor" request headers.

 The SCP shall then route the request to the selected NF service producer instance.